clauswilke/dataviz/docs/color_basics.md

 <p class="caption">(\#fig:sequential-scales)(ref:sequential-scales)</p>
 </div>

 Representing data values as colors is particularly useful when we want to show how the data values vary across geographic regions.
 In this case, we can draw a map of the geographic regions and color them by the data values.
-Such maps are called choropleths.
+Such maps are called *choropleths*.
 Figure \@ref(fig:map-Texas-income) shows an example where I have mapped annual median income within each county in Texas onto a map of those counties.

 (ref:map-Texas-income) Median annual income in Texas counties.
 The highest median incomes are seen in major Texas metropolitan areas, in particular near Houston and Dallas.
 No median income estimate is available for Loving County in West Texas and therefore that county is shown in gray.
 Data source: 2015 Five-Year American Community Survey.